SEC566: Implementing and Auditing Security Frameworks and Controls

 • Overview

-During Section 2, the course will begin to cover the defensive domains of data protection, identification and authentication, and access control management., and audit and accountability.
-Students will learn how identity and access control promote data protection and they will also learn the importance of audit log management.
+During Section 2, the course will begin to cover the defensive domains of software control, data protection, identification and authentication, and access control management.
+Students will learn how identity and access control promotes data protection.
 Specifically, in Section 2 of the course students will learn the following defensive domains:

 Data Protection